-The church of the Annunciation of the Virgin Mary in Mętno was erected in the third quarter of the 13th century.
-After 1534, it was taken over by Evangelicals and renewed by them in subsequent centuries.
-In the mid-nineteenth century, a brick apse was added to the presbytery.
-After 1945, it became a Catholic church again.
+The church in Mętno of an unknown medieval dedication was built in the third quarter of the 13th century.
+In 1337, the settlement was first mentioned in written sources under the name of Magnum Mantel, and in 1350 the church itself was recorded.
+After 1534, it was taken over by the Evangelicals and renewed by them in the following centuries.
+In the second half of the 19th century, a brick apse was added to the chancel.
+After 1945, the church became a Catholic building again.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.